Samuelwangx/simple-SQL-questions/README.md

 # simple-SQL-questions

 1. In simple sql 1, you will use SQL to store and query a database.
-You will use SQLiteas the DBMS.
+You will use SQLite as the DBMS.
 You will learn the following:
 - How to create database
 - How to create a table
 - How to change a table after creation